Point of sale: Modern software (post-1990s)

 A wide range of POS applications have been developed on platforms such as Windows and Unix.
 The availability of local processing power, local data storage, networking, and graphical user interface made it possible to develop flexible and highly functional POS systems.
 Cost of such systems has also declined, as all the components can now be purchased off-the-shelf.

 In 1993, IBM adopted FlexOS 2.32 as the basis of their IBM 4690 OS in their 469x series of POS terminals.
 This was developed up to 2014 when it was sold to Toshiba, who continued to support it up to at least 2017.

 With increased options for commodity hardware and a more competitive market, the 1990s saw increased attention paid to the user interaction between store employees and POS systems.
 Touchscreens and larger displays became widely available in the 1990s, offering an alternative to limited displays like two-line VFDs used in the IBM 4683.
 The performance of the employees using the POS devices, a controllable cost for the business, depends upon the ease of learning, ease of use, and level of employee experience with it.
 Although experienced employees work more quickly with mechanically keyed entry, some systems favoured adopting GUI technology for ease of learning or for ergonomic factors.

 The key requirements that must be met by modern POS systems include high and consistent operating speed, reliability, ease of use, remote supportability, low cost, and rich functionality.
-Retailers can reasonably expect to acquire such systems (including hardware) for about $4000 US (as of 2009) per checkout lane.
+Retailers can reasonably expect to acquire such systems (including hardware) for about US$4000 (as of 2009) per checkout lane.

 Reliability depends not wholly on the developer but at times on the compatibility between a database and an OS version.
 For example, the widely used Microsoft Access database system had a compatibility issue when Windows XP machines were updated to a newer version of Windows.
 Microsoft offered no immediate solution.
 Some businesses were severely disrupted in the process, and many downgraded back to Windows XP for a quick resolution.
 Other companies utilized community support, for a registry tweak solution has been found for this.

 POS systems are one of the most complex software systems available because of the features that are required by different end users.
 Many POS systems are software suites that include sale, inventory, stock counting, vendor ordering, customer loyalty and reporting modules.
 Sometimes purchase ordering, stock transferring, quotation issuing, barcode creating, bookkeeping or even accounting capabilities are included.
 Each of these modules is interlinked if they are to serve their practical purpose and maximize their usability.